pingcap/docs/dev/how-to/deploy/orchestrated/tidb-in-kubernetes/aws-eks.md

 ---
-title: Deploy TiDB Cluster on AWS EKS
+title: Deploy TiDB on AWS EKS
-summary: Learn how to deploy TiDB cluster on AWS EKS.
+summary: Learn how to deploy a TiDB cluster on AWS EKS.
 category: how-to
 ---

-# Deploy TiDB Cluster on AWS EKS
+# Deploy TiDB on AWS EKS

 This document describes how to deploy a TiDB cluster on AWS EKS with your laptop (Linux or macOS) for development or testing.